 But it’s not its beauty that makes it perfect for beginner travelers (though how beautiful it is helps to make it an ideal destination).
-There are so many aspects in the Filipino culture that make it easy for beginner travelers.
+There are so many aspects of the Filipino culture that make it easy for beginner travelers.
 And on the continent of Asia it can be a bit daunting deciding where to start.
 Every country seems to be so vastly different from western culture, which is part of the beauty of Asia, but also what makes it an intimidating continent to start out on.

 The People Are So Welcoming